Malay-Max/TaskZen/README.md

 # TaskZen on Firebase Studio

 This is a Next.js task management application built in Firebase Studio.
-It uses Firebase Firestore for real-time data persistence and Google AI for smart task generation.
+It uses Firebase Firestore for real-time data persistence and sends task reminders via Telegram.

 ## Getting Started

-To run this project locally, you'll need to set up a Firebase project and a Google AI API key, then configure the app to use them.
+To run this project locally, you'll need to set up a Firebase project and a Telegram Bot, then configure the app to use them.

 ### 1. Set up a Firebase Project